Can Prescription Drugs Lead to Weight Gain?

 Which Diabetes Drugs Lead to Less Weight Gain?

-Exenatide (Byetta) and liraglutide (Victoza), glucagon-like peptide-1 (GLP-1) receptor agonists, are diabetes drugs that slow digestion in the stomach, but can lead to nausea and vomiting.
+Exenatide (Byetta) and liraglutide (Victoza) are glucagon-like peptide-1 (GLP-1) receptor agonists that slow digestion in the stomach, but can lead to nausea and vomiting.
 These drugs have been shown to lead to weight loss, even in patients without diabetes, but they are not FDA-approved for that use.